Escaping The Big Data Paradigm in Self-Supervised Representation Learning: Introduction

 Over the past few years, this combination of label-free training methods with ViT has led to a “resource-hungry” training paradigm, with most research efforts pushing the state of the art in the natural image domain through scaling to even larger models and dataset sizes.
 Unfortunately, this trend limits major contributions from researchers with limited compute and data budgets and poses significant challenges in specialized fields where domain-specific data is difficult to acquire.
 Therefore, escaping the big data paradigm is crucial for advancing computer vision applications in fields beyond natural images.
 By reducing the dependency on large datasets, we could make advancements in this field more accessible and impactful across a wider range of applications \citep{huang_self-supervised_2023}.

 Thus, a pressing question arises: \textbf{Can we escape the big data paradigm in self-supervised representation learning from images?}

+We interpret ``escaping'' as learning transferable representations from scratch using only in-domain unlabeled data and moderate compute, without relying on large-scale external pretraining.
+Recent work suggests that masked predictive learning can yield strong visual representations without supervision, and that invariances to occlusion or masking can be beneficial in few-sample settings \citep{kong2023understanding}.
+However, in the low-resource regime considered here---training Vision Transformers (ViTs) from scratch on only a few thousand images---we observe an additional practical limitation: under aggressive masking, standard patchify tokenization provides weak locality priors and discards boundary continuity cues early in the network, which can make optimization less stable and reduce the quality of the learned features.
+This issue is amplified in the absence of large-scale pretraining, where architectural inductive biases and faithful propagation of the masking signal become more important.

-In this work, we take a step towards addressing this challenge by introducing two key contributions: the \textbf{S}parse \textbf{Co}nvolutional \textbf{T}okenizer for \textbf{T}ransformers \textbf{(SCOTT)} and a Joint-Embedding Predictive Architecture (JEPA) \citep{lecun2022path} for vision instantiated in a Masked Image Modeling (MIM) framework \citep{bao2021beit}, which we refer to as \textbf{(MIM-JEPA)}.
+In this work, we take a step towards addressing this challenge by introducing two key contributions: the Sparse Convolutional Tokenizer for Transformers (SCOTT) and a Joint-Embedding Predictive Architecture (JEPA) for vision instantiated in a Masked Image Modeling (MIM) framework, which we refer to as (MIM-JEPA).
+Rather than proposing a new objective alone, we focus on architectural compatibility with masked predictive learning as a prerequisite for sample-efficient representation learning.
 SCOTT is a tokenization architecture that replaces the original patch-based embedding of ViTs, and not only incorporates the inductive biases of CNNs to allow ViT to operate effectively in small-scale data regimes, but also its sparsity mitigates issues like information leakage and mask vanishing, which have previously hindered the application of MIM strategies in CNN-based tokenizers for transformers.
-Moreover, in contrast to generative MIM methods that predict missing information in pixel/token space, the JEPA objective is in abstract representation space where unnecessary pixel-level details are potentially eliminated, improving learning efficiency and leading to the extraction of more semantically meaningful features.
-This is qualitatively demonstrated in Figures \ref{fig:pca_many} and \ref{fig:pca_duck}, where a principal component analysis (PCA) applied to the patch features produced by our method reveals the emergence of meaningful semantic structures, even in resource-constrained settings.
+Moreover, in contrast to generative MIM methods that predict missing information in pixel/token space, the JEPA objective is in abstract representation space where unnecessary pixel-level details are potentially eliminated, leading the model to produce more semantic features.
+This capability is demonstrated in Figures \ref{fig:pca_many} and \ref{fig:pca_duck}, where we apply a principal component analysis (PCA) on the patch features produced by our method, revealing meaningful semantic structures.